Martin Higgins Conceptual Anarchist

 But I’m getting ahead of myself.

-Oscar, replete with old-fashioned wheelchair, meets Nigel on deck to begin his dangerous ploy of “Wanna’ bang my wife or somethin’?”
+Oscar, replete with an old-fashioned wheelchair, meets Nigel on deck to begin his dangerous ploy of “Wanna’ bang my wife or somethin’?”
 I say dangerous because what differently-capped person in their right mind would use an oak and cane-bottom wheelchair on the deck of a ship?
 No brakes – tiny shopping cart casters in the front – more like a rickety deckchair with outsized bicycle wheels in the rear.
 I kept hoping an unseen swell would make the ship lurch and send Oscar hurtling toward a nasty spill on the shuffleboard deck.

 Of course, the enticement of listening to Oscar brag about shagging Mimi is more than Nigel can bear.
 He eagerly wheels the salivating cripple back to his stateroom to lay down a trail of breadcrumbs.